Ancient Japan in Poetry

 難波江の 芦のかりねの ひとよゆゑ みをつくしてや 恋ひわたるべき

-For one brief night among the reeds of Naniwa Bay, must I now spend my whole life drowning in this love?
+For just one night among Naniwa's reeds— a fleeting rest, a stolen dream— must I now spend my whole life drowning in love?

 Koka Mon'in no Betto Heian period · ca. 1150